puppetlabs/puppet-docs/source/guides/ldap_nodes.markdown

 [OpenLDAP's documentation](http://www.openldap.org/doc/admin/quickstart.html)
 to get to that point.

-NOTE: You can use node entries in your manifests together with LDAP nodes.
-External or LDAP nodes will be used before node entries.
-You cannot however use LDAP nodes and external nodes together.
-You must use one of these two types.
+NOTE: You can use node definitions in your manifests together with LDAP nodes, but you can't combine LDAP nodes with an ENC --- they take up the same slot in Puppet's configuration, and are mutually exclusive.

-## Why You'd Do This
+### Why You'd Do This

 There are multiple benefits to storing nodes in LDAP instead of using Puppet's built-in node support: